maikkoko/sunmoon-onboarding/README.md

 ### Guidelines

-1. Codebase should be written in a Github repository.
-2. Source files should be in a separate directory named `src/` so that they can be isolated for building/compiling.
+1. Source files should be in a separate directory named `src/` so that they can be isolated for building/compiling.
-3. Server should be built using Express or Koa framework.
+2. Server should be built using Express or Koa framework.
-4. Feel free to use appropriate and useful npm modules for your project.
+3. Feel free to use appropriate and useful npm modules for your project.

 ### API Specifications